daojunL/Django-Blog/README.md

 # Special Thanks

 Thanks to the free Django tutorial posted by yangxg.
-Here is [Link](https://github.com/HelloGitHub-Team/HelloDjango-blog-tutorial) of the tutorial.
+Here is a [Link](https://github.com/HelloGitHub-Team/HelloDjango-blog-tutorial) of the tutorial.